DS Smith expects further savings from SCA deal

 British packaging company DS Smith Plc (SMDS.L) said it expects to save even more from its acquisition of a Swedish recycled packaging business, a deal which helped the company nearly double full-year revenue.

-DS Smith last year bought the recycled packaging business of Svenska Cellulosa Aktiebolaget (SCA) (SCAb.ST) for 1.6 billion euros (1.35 billion pounds) to expand its footprint across northern Europe and the Nordic area, where its consumer goods customers such as Proctor & Gamble Co (PG.N), Nestle SA NESN.VX and Reckitt Benckiser (RB.L) operate.
+DS Smith last year bought the recycled packaging business of Svenska Cellulosa Aktiebolaget (SCA) (SCAb.ST) for 1.6 billion euros ($2.08 billion) to expand its footprint across northern Europe and the Nordic area, where its consumer goods customers such as Proctor & Gamble Co (PG.N), Nestle SA NESN.VX and Reckitt Benckiser (RB.L) operate.

 The company said it now expects to save 120 million euros in costs from the acquisition.
 It had initially estimated it would save 75 million euros a year after three years of ownership before raising that target to 100 million euros in October.